lmaccherone/Lumenize/README.md

 ## Changelog ##

-In November of 2012, Lumenize started keeping old versions around because it was about to undergo a huge backward-breaking change.
-Version 0.4.0 is the last version before this change.
-Note, that there is a version of Lumenize without any versioning annotation in the deploy folder.
-That's version 0.3.0.
-It will be left around for a while in case someone is directly linking to it.
-It will then be changed to track the latest.
-The docs already track the latest.
+In November of 2012, Lumenize wanted to start keeping old versions around because it was about to undergo a huge backward-breaking change.
+For a few days between 11-25 and 11-30, we were using an approach of multiple copies but then we switched to using git tags.

 * 0.5.0 - 2012-12-15 (not pushed to github yet)
   * Major refactor of names/variables for inclusion in Rally's App SDK